jaszczw/set-fetch/README.md

 #Running project

-You will have to create your own config.json file with "apiKey" obtainable on rebrickable page.
+You will have to create your own config.json file with:

+ - allegro configuration - webapiKey
+ - rebrickable configuration - "apiKey" obtainable on rebrickable page.

 config.json:
 ```
 {
+  "allegro" : {
+    "webapiKey" : "xxx",
+    "country" : 1 /*1 -> Poland*/
+  },
+  "rebrickable" : {
     "apiKey": "xxx"
+  }
 }
 ```